Welcome to the Ultimate Beginner’s Guide to the Gym!

 LEVEL 6 DAY B CIRCUIT – 3 rounds of:

 Spice it up further!
-If you’ve read up to this point, and put the work in, we hope you feel like a Gym Class Hero, and you can start to build your own workout!
+If you’ve read up to this point and put the work in, we hope you feel like a Gym Class Hero and can start building your own workout!

 Coach Staci explains exactly how to design an exercise routine in this video: